101 Email Signature Templates

 Consistency across the organization

 An email signature design doesn’t have to wildly creative, but it does need to be consistent.
-Every employee needs to use the same design and format, not matter where they are sending emails to.
+Every employee needs to use the same design and format.

-The best way to do this is let your IT department take email signature control away from employees by either visiting their desks individually to add signatures manually or using a third party solution.
+The best way to do this is let your IT department take email signature control away from employees manually or using a third-party solution.

 Dynamic social media content